erikhvatum/zplab-IT/production_linux/installation.md

 ## Installation

-### Ensure that the root drive has the highest BIOS boot drive priority

-Although plugging the root drive into motherboard SATA controller port 0 helps to avoid this problem, it may still happen that a RAID disk is selected as the most preferred boot drive.
-If, during installation, some drive other than the root is first in the BIOS boot order, the system becomes dependant on that drive's presence in order to boot.
-The configuration script you are instructed to run later in this document will note this condition.

-TODO: phoenix bios drive order screenshot

 ### Find or make a bootable Kubuntu USB flash memory stick

 If there is not already a USB flash memory stick available with the latest Kubuntu LTS release,